Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 September, 2024

-Tyson, Stephanie, and Katie take on Venice for the XPRAG conference (and for the gelato)
+Tyson, Stephanie, and Katie took on Venice for the XPRAG conference (and for the gelato)

 Newest Team Member